kyma-project/kyma/docs/getting-started/09-trigger-microservice-with-event.md

 ---
-title: Trigger a microservice with an event
+title: Trigger the microservice with an event
 type: Getting Started
 ---